You are here:

-- changing hormone levels in adolescent girls and adult women before their menstrual period starts
+- changing hormone levels in adolescent girls and adult women 2 to 7 days before their menstrual period starts

-- oil from skin products (lubricants or cosmetics) or grease encountered in the work environment (for example, a kitchen with fry vats)
+- oil from skin products (moisturizers or cosmetics) or grease encountered in the work environment (for example, a kitchen with fry vats)

 - pressure from sports helmets or equipment, backpacks, tight collars, or tight sports uniforms

 - environmental irritants, such as pollution and high humidity

 There are many myths about what causes acne.
 Chocolate and greasy foods are often blamed, but there is little evidence that foods have much effect on the development and course of acne in most people.
 Another common myth is that dirty skin causes acne; however, blackheads and other acne lesions are not caused by dirt.
 Stress doesn’t cause acne, but research suggests that for people who have acne, stress can make it worse.